Melvin Ajinça: LDLC ASVEL (2024–2026)

+Le Mans (2026–present)

+On July 3, 2026, he signed with Le Mans of the LNB Pro A.

 NBA rights

 On 2 May 2024, the NBA confirmed that Ajinça was one of the international players who had declared for the 2024 NBA draft.

 On 27 June, Ajinça was selected with the 51st overall pick by the New York Knicks in the 2024 NBA draft, but was later traded to the Dallas Mavericks in exchange for draft rights to the 58th pick, Ariel Hukporti.
 He was one of five French players selected during the entire draft, following Zaccharie Risacher (the first overall pick), Alex Sarr, Tidjane Salaün and Pacôme Dadiet.
+On 24 June 2026, his draft rights were traded back to New York as part of a five-team deal.

 National team career

 Ajinça was named to the France under-19 basketball team to play in the 2023 FIBA Under-19 Basketball World Cup.
 He was named to the second team All-Tournament Team, after averaging 19.3 points, 2.9 rebounds, and 1.6 assists per game, as France eventually reached the final before losing to Spain.

 Personal life

 Ajinça is a cousin of Washington Wizards assistant coach and former NBA player Alexis Ajinça.